PEFC Collaboration Fund

 New and independent projects which embody and stand to deliver on the Fund’s objectives through the eligible means will be considered.
-PEFC awarded close to a quarter of a million Swiss Francs to eleven projects through the Collaboration Fund in 2011 and 2012.
+PEFC awarded over 350,000 Swiss Francs to 17 projects through the Collaboration Fund in 2011, 2012 and 2013.

-The 2013 PEFC Collaboration Fund competition is now closed.
-Recipients will be announced shortly.
+The 2014 PEFC Collaboration Fund competition will be launched later this year.

 Collaboration Fund Objectives